clux/facemaulers/npcs/mordai-vell.md

 # Mordai Vell
-Rich noble warlock in [[neverwinter]] using the Greycloaks as his personal army for money.
+Rich noble warlock in [[neverwinter]] using the Graycloaks as his personal army for money.
 Warlock whose patron is [[koth]].
 Uses the shadowfell's influence to summon undead and can be in good contact with [[koth]] as such.
 Killed [[goatweaver]] once.
 **DISEASED**